Info & Rules

 Season 2025 qualifications start in May with Wacky Wheels in Hungary and will end in August with Send it Surrey in the UK.

-The top 16 male and 8 female riders will be invited to the European Onewheel Championship in Portugal in October!
+A total of 16 male and 8 female riders will be qualified to the European Onewheel League Finals in Portugal in October!

 Breakdown of Points